shafferz/personal-website-v2/content/post/blackfaculty.md

 ## Part 1 - Faculty Diversity

-The ethnic diversity representation at Allegheny College is far less than the national averages of other institutions for black, Asian, and Hispanic faculty.
+The racial diversity representation at Allegheny College is far less than the national averages of other institutions for black, Asian, and Hispanic faculty.
 Furthermore, the black experience at Allegheny College for faculty and students alike is comes with its own unique challenges.